kulmajaba/figma-plugin-api/README.md

 **NOTE: You must always import the file calling the API creator functions in both the plugin and the UI, even if you aren't calling any API methods in that module.**
 It is necessary so that both modules can handle calls from each other.
+You can use an unnamed import (e.g. `import './api'`) if you do not need to call any methods in the module.

 ### Plugin options